ekeilty17/ekeilty17.github.io/_posts/derivative-series/2022-01-10-inverse-hyperbolic-trigonometric-functions.md

 For background on the inverse hyperbolic trig functions, you can refer to my [series](/blog/trigonometry/) on trigonometry and this [post](/blog/trigonometry/inverse-hyperbolic-trig-functions/).
 These results are very commonly used in advanced integration.

+All proofs will directly evaluate the formula of the inverse functions.
+However, the same results could also be derived using the inverse derivative property (as we did for the [standard inverse trig functions](/blog/derivative-proofs/inverse-trigonometric-functions/)).

 <br>

 ## Inverse Hyperbolic Sine